ChernyshevT/LTPLib_project/README.md

 1. *ptdescr* --- string containing keys for active components, separated by spaces.
 This argument **must** exactly match with components from `pstore`.
 1. *bgdescr* --- string containing keys for background components, separated by spaces.
-Optional argument, if given the class will ignore all other backgrounds from configuration sequence.
+Optional argument, if given the class will ignore all other backgrounds from the configuration sequence.

 There are optional keywords arguments:
 - *rescale* -- global scale factor for cross-section value.